matthijsgroen/js-tdd/episode4/README.md

 });
 ```

+**Note:**
+Technically speaking the result should not 100, but -9.
+Do you know why?

+For now we assume that each command is executed immediately, which we do.
+We haven't implemented any
+functionality about the mathematical order or operations.

 ## Final words before we move on to the next episode
 YAY!
 You have made it through 4 episodes (okay, technically 5, we started counting at 0 like true programmers ;) )
 and you have a foundation in with ES6 classes and some JS basics.
 You have also learned the stepping